Direct Investing

 Program Related Investments

-Program related investments enable AJL to invest directly in both nonprofit and for-profit organizations that support families and youth in a variety of ways and generate below-market returns.
+Program related investments enable AJL to invest directly in both nonprofit and for-profit organizations that support families and youth in a variety of ways and generate at or below-market returns.
 The funds are then returned and recycled back out into the community.
-AJL is dedicating up to 10% of our portfolio - approximately $1.5 million - to MRIs and PRIs at below market interest rates and flexible terms.
-If your organization is interested in discussing an MRI or PRI opportunity, please reach out to Alece Montez at amontez@ajlfoundation.org.
+AJL is dedicating up to 10% of our portfolio - approximately $1.5 million - to PRIs.
+More information on the PRI process can be found here.
+If your organization is interested in discussing a PRI opportunity, please reach out to Alece Montez at amontez@ajlfoundation.org.

 Program Related Investment: Loan